Personal project could be any hobby (say learning guitar) or working on an open source project for example.

 But if you make it a routine, like going to work, then you don’t need discipline.
 It just becomes what you do.

 Writing is my personal project.
-I write after work on weekdays and in the mornings on weekends.
+I write before work on weekdays and in the mornings on weekends.

 I view it as an extension of my workday.
-I actually go to Dunkin’ Donuts every day after work and I don’t go home until I’ve written a few hundred words.
+I actually go to Dunkin’ Donuts every day before work and I don’t go to work until I’ve written a few hundred words.

 Which brings me to my final tip…

 Don’t work on your personal project at home.

 There are too many distractions at home.
 Your dog needs to go out.
 Your kid is crying.
 Your wife is yelling at you to do something.